 - a) To fund depreciation for Community Halls and Housing for Elderly only to the extent required for minor renewals.
 This is because Council considers that future renewals would be from community sources and/or grants and subsidies.
 These facilities are community occupied, have a life in excess of 50 years and renewals would be dependent on future choices. - b) To defer depreciation or fund only to the level required to meet annual loan repayments on some stormwater, water and wastewater assets.
 Council has primarily considered this from an affordability perspective for the current ratepayers and considers this fair and equitable since the current ratepayers are carrying the debt servicing costs anyway.
 Council does not intend to build up surplus depreciation reserves in the initial years because some assets are brand new with relatively long lives and low risk of failure.
 The recent revaluations have also increased the waters asset values substantially, thereby increasing depreciation expense.
 The funding of depreciation policy has been extended for 2024/25 (Year 1) for waters to not fund the increase in depreciation from the most recent valuation of water assets. - c) Instead of rate-funding depreciation for subsidised roads, Council has elected to fund an amount equal to WDC's share (25%) of the renewal expenditure projects for the subsidised road network each year and annual loan repayments for subsidised roads.
-Waka Kotahi NZ Transport Agency will fund 75% of asset improvements, renewals and maintenance for the local roading network. - d) To not fund depreciation on the kerbside collection wheelie bins purchased in Year 6 of the LTP, as any replacement bins will be funded through user charges revenue. - e) To not fund amortisation of the service concession asset for the right to use the Gallagher Recreation Centre or the depreciation on the furniture/fit-out.
+Waka Kotahi NZ Transport Agency will fund 75% of asset improvements, renewals and maintenance for the local roading network.
+For significant bridges and culverts, Council has elected to loan fund the local share in the year the expenditure is incurred. - d) To not fund depreciation on the kerbside collection wheelie bins purchased in Year 6 of the LTP, as any replacement bins will be funded through user charges revenue. - e) To not fund amortisation of the service concession asset for the right to use the Gallagher Recreation Centre or the depreciation on the furniture/fit-out.
 This is because Council considers that future renewals of the asset would be from the revenue generated from the centre, contributions from the Board of Trustees and Ministry of Education for long term maintenance, as well as community sources and/or grants and subsidies.